 What do UX Writers Write?

 By now, you’ll have established an understanding of the generic duties of a UX writer.
-But you must be wondering what UX writing creates and what these microcopies are.
+Here’s a general overview of what UX writers craft.

 A UX writer creates various types of content, including microcopy for web experiences and products.
 This includes crafting menus, labels, error messages, and chatbots while maintaining a balance between the brand’s voice and user comprehension.